pieroproietti/penguins-eggs/README.md

 sudo dpkg -i eggs_7.5.122-1_i386.deb
 ```

+_Note about deb packages_ You can use the same package for all distributions using deb, naturally choosing the appropriate architecture (i386/amd64).

 _Notes on nodejs versions and i386 architecture_ .
 You can read more about at [i386-nodejs](https://github.com/pieroproietti/penguins-eggs/blob/master/documents/i386-nodejs.md).